SwarnaD/final-project-signpost/docs/phase3/PB.md

 Size: 5
 #### Story Narrative
-As a person that hardly speaks English I want to find a medium so that I can join in extracurricular activities to make new friends.
+As a person that does not fluently speak English, I want to be able to find and join in on extracurricular activities consistently with the same group without fearing miscommunication.
 #### Acceptance Criteria
-Given an existing club when I join the club then I am part of the club and subscribed to a newsletter of their events.
+Given that I see groups posting events, I want to be able to subscribe to the group so that I see all the events that they post, regardless of the event's tags.

 ======
 Priority: 5

 Size: 1
 #### Story Narrative
-As a new to the community I want to be able search the area for a variety of clubs to join.
+As a student new to the community, I want to be able to browse events that I might be interested so that I can go out and do things I want to do without knowing anyone beforehand.
 #### Acceptance Criteria
-Given a new client when I go to the website, I can create an account to browse clubs.
+New users should be able to create accounts and add tags (interests) so that they can receive a feed of events pertaining to those interests.

 ======